 1. The Largest Religious Structure Ever Built: Angkor Wat, Cambodia

 This UNESCO-protected monumental complex in Cambodia is one of the most famous Buddhist temples in the world.
-Angkor Wat is one of the world’s oldest temples and is considered as the largest religious structure ever built.
+Angkor Wat is one of the world’s oldest temples and is considered the largest religious structure ever built.
 While the temple was originally dedicated to the Hindu god Vishnu, it became a centre for Theravada Buddhism near the end of the 12th century.
 The temple complex is a designated UNESCO World Heritage Site and is one of the most important places of pilgrimage in Southeast Asia.

 2. Non-practising Buddhist Temple: Byodo-in Temple, Hawaii

 The only American entry in this list is the Byodo-in temple in Hawaii, which is a replica of the 950-year-old Byodoin Temple of Uji in Kyoto prefecture of Japan.
 This temple is located at the foot of the Koʻolau Mountains in the Valley of Temples in Oʻahu’s Kaneohe Region.
-It’s also one of the newer temples on this list, built in 1968.
-Byodo-in, which translates to ‘Temple of Equality’ in Japanese was constructed entirely without nails, and was established to pay tribute to the Japanese immigrants to Hawaii on their centennial.
-This is a non-practising temple which welcomes people of all faiths to worship, meditate or simply appreciate its beauty.
+It’s also one of the newer temples on this list, built-in 1968.
+Byodo-in, which translates to ‘Temple of Equality’ in Japanese was constructed entirely without nails and was established to pay tribute to the Japanese immigrants to Hawaii on their centennial.
+This is a non-practising temple that welcomes people of all faiths to worship, meditate or simply appreciate its beauty.
 The serene temple grounds have peacocks, black swans, and turtles roaming around due to its lush landscape that contains garden ponds and waterfalls.